 Some syllabus samples regarding disability accommodations/Disability Services:

-“In some circumstances, course design may pose barriers to a student’s ability to access or demonstrate mastery of course content.
-Academic accommodations can be implemented in such circumstances.
-If you think you need an accommodation for a disability, please contact the Disability Services office at your earliest convenience.
-You may schedule an appointment by emailing firstname.lastname@example.org, or calling the Disability Services Office, 651-696-6974.”
+“I recognize that course design may pose barriers to a student’s ability to access or demonstrate mastery of course content.
+I honor academic accommodations as outlined via Disability Services, and in discussion regarding what is reasonable for this course.
+Students with long or short term disabilities should schedule an appointment by emailing email@example.com, or calling the Disability Services Office, 651-696-6874.